Ovie Ejaria

-Ovie Dominic Ejaria (born 18 November 1997) is an English professional footballer who plays as a midfielder for Reading in the EFL Championship.
+Oviemuno Dominic Ejaria (born 18 November 1997) is an English professional footballer who plays as a midfielder for La Liga club Oviedo.
 He is a former England under-21 international.

 Club career

+Liverpool

-Ejaria was born in Southwark, Greater London.
-He grew up supporting Arsenal for whom he played for nine years before signing for Liverpool in 2014.
+Living in Southwark, Greater London, he grew up supporting Arsenal for whom he played for nine years before signing for Liverpool in 2014.
 His first competitive call-up came on 16 September 2016 in a Premier League match against Chelsea.
 He was an unused substitute in Liverpool's 2–1 victory.
 Four days later, he made his first-team debut against Derby County in the EFL Cup, replacing Roberto Firmino in a 3–0 victory.

 On 25 October, Ejaria made his full debut in the fourth round of the EFL Cup in a 2–1 win over against Tottenham at Anfield.
 On 6 November 2016, he debuted in the Premier League, coming on as a substitute in Liverpool's 6–1 home win over Watford.

+Loan to Sunderland

 On 31 January 2018, Ejaria made a deadline day switch to Sunderland, signing on loan for the remainder of the season.
 He made 11 appearances in total as the club were relegated to League One.
 His only goal, and his first in senior football, came in the final match of the regular season when he opened the scoring in a 3–0 win over the eventual league champions, Wolverhampton Wanderers.

+Loan to Rangers

 In June 2018, Ejaria moved on loan to Scottish Premiership club Rangers for the 2018–19 season, managed by former Liverpool captain and academy coach Steven Gerrard, after signing a new long-term contract with Liverpool.
 He made his debut on 12 July, coming on as a second-half substitute in Rangers' 2–0 UEFA Europa League win over Macedonian team Shkupi.
 He scored his first goal for the club in a Scottish Premiership match against Motherwell on 26 August.
 Four days later on 30 August he scored against Russian Premier League team FC Ufa in the away leg of the Europa League Play-off Round, the 1–1 result sent Rangers into the Group stage 2–1 on aggregate.
 In December 2018 his loan was curtailed earlier than planned and he returned to training with Liverpool.